Narita Shinkansen: Route

 Much of this right of way is used by commuter lines.
 The area of Tokyo Station earmarked for the Shinkansen platforms and the tunnel to Etchujima are now used by the JR Keiyō Line.
 Much of the above-ground right of way had already been earmarked by the Chiba Prefecture for railway use.
 The Hokusō Railway uses one segment of this right of way between Komuro and Chiba New Town, and another section between Chiba New Town and the airport is used as part of the Keisei Narita Airport Line.

 Future

 While revivals of the Narita Shinkansen have been proposed periodically, the cancellation of the basic plan, lack of political will and the construction of the Keisei Narita Airport Line as a replacement all combine to make this unlikely.
 The Keisei Narita Airport Line was built as standard gauge (like the Shinkansen), theoretically leaving a door open for eventual conversion.
-However, the Rapid Railway's design speed is only 160 km/h and it will — at least initially — terminate at Keisei Ueno Station, not the more central Shinkansen hub of Tokyo Station.
+However, the Keisei line's design speed is only 160 km/h and it—at least initially—terminates at Keisei Ueno Station, not the more central Shinkansen hub of Tokyo Station.
 Also, the Sky Access is electrified at 1500 V DC, whereas the Shinkansen standard is 25 kV AC.